Shinzan Miyamae Roshi

-Shinzan Miyamae (宮前 心山, 1935-2021) was a Rinzai Zen Buddhist rōshi (teacher).
+Shinzan Miyamae (宮前 心山, 1935–2021) was a Japanese Rinzai Zen Buddhist rōshi (teacher).
 He restored Gyokuryuji, the hermitage of Edo-period Zen Master Bankei Yotaku Zenji in Gifu, Japan and taught there from 1990 to his death.

 Biography

 Miyamae was born Niigata, Japan, in 1935.
 He obtained an economics degree from Doshisha University with a degree in economics, and after a failed business and suicidal thoughts turned to religion was later ordained a Zen monk by Mitsui Daishin Rōshi (1903–1992).

 Later he founded Zendo Kyodan (禅道教団 – Zenways Sangha), a primarily lay-based Rinzai organization and restored Gyokuryuji, the hermitage of Bankei Yōtaku (1622–1693) with the intention of focusing on what he believed to be the true orientation of the Rinzai School, the development of spiritual insight.